Lazywater/Cleanup-after-style-change-in-Zotero-for-Word/README.md

 The original code come from https://github.com/ailintom/Cleanup-after-style-change-in-Zotero-for-Word, whose CleanUpAfterChangingAuthorDateToNotes macro show no use in recent year.
 Here this macro is repaired by AI for word 365 and rename to CleanUpCitationsAfterPunctuation.
+Tested in word 365 at 2025/11/28: After importing the StyleChangeCleanupRepaired.bas file to word 365, both macro run normally.

-The follow is the origin Readme
+The following is the origin Readme

 ### Cleanup after style change in Zotero for Word